hyperledger/fabric-samples/test-network-nano-bash/README.md

 Test network Nano bash provides a set of minimal bash scripts to run a Fabric network on your local machine.
 The network is functionally equivalent to the docker-based Test Network, you can therefore run all the tutorials and samples that target the Test Network with minimal changes.
 The Fabric release binaries are utilized rather than using docker containers to avoid all unnecessary layers.
-Only the chaincode and chaincode builder runs in a docker container behind the scenes.
+And you can choose between running the chaincode and chaincode builder in a docker container behind the scenes or running the chaincode as a service without any containers at all.
 Using the Fabric binaries also makes it simple for Fabric developers to iteratively and quickly modify Fabric code and test a Fabric network as a user.

 As the name `nano` implies, the scripts provide the smallest minimal setup possible for a Fabric network while still offering a multi-node TLS-enabled network: